cloud8421/Sinatra-HTML5-boilerplate-with-ERB--Sass-and-CoffeeScript/README.md

 - [Coffeescript][5]
 - [Sass][6]

+Please note that there are some other similar projects that add some more features that may make it easier for you to prototype.
+This one is meant to be a production template with no visual additions.
+A clean slate.

 # HOW TO

 Download the package or fetch the repository, but don't clone it.
 You want a fresh start.